damoeb/kalipo/TASKS.md

 rename comment.children to replies gatling/jmeter for load tests

-score: include freshness if younger than 3 days
+score: include freshness for roots if younger than 3 days

 furthermore
 - score <= 0 comments, older than n views